xuankimtran/docs-1/pages/katalon-studio/docs/testcloud-integration-kre.md

 > * Katalon Runtime Engine version 8.2.5 onwards.
 > * A Katalon Runtime Engine license.

-## Run Test Suite/Test Suite Collection with TestCloud in Katalon Runtime Engine
+## Run test suites/test suite collections with TestCloud in Katalon Runtime Engine

 To integrate TestCloud with KRE and configure TestCloud Tunnel, use the following Katalonc command-line options: